salsa-rs/salsa/book/src/plumbing/db_lifetime.md

 Salsa handles do implement it because access to their data goes back through the current database state.

-The derive supports types with at most one lifetime parameter, but not type or const parameters.
+The derive supports types with at most one lifetime parameter, as well as type and const parameters.
+Generated implementations require generic field types to implement `SalsaValue`;
-Generic types require a manual implementation that guarantees values remain valid when retained across revisions.
+types that need different bounds can provide a manual implementation instead.

 If a field is known to satisfy the guarantee but its type cannot implement `SalsaValue`, `#[salsa_value(prove_safe_to_retain_manually)]` skips the structural check for that field.
 This manual assertion is supported by `derive(SalsaValue)` and directly on tracked and interned struct fields.

-The structural derive cannot validate invariants hidden behind unsafe code.
-For example, a type could store an integer address together with a Salsa handle used as a lifetime witness.
-Even though both fields implement `SalsaValue`, retaining the type would be unsound if a safe method later dereferenced the address after the pointed-to memo was replaced.
-Authors of such abstractions must not derive `SalsaValue` unless their invariant remains valid across revisions.

 ## Updating tracked struct fields across revisions